streamingfast/hivemapper-fleet-management/README.md

 A Hivemapper fleet is created at the time of [adding a driver](#adding-a-driver) to your fleet.
 Once a driver has been imported to your fleet, your Solana address is then tagged as a fleet manager by Hivemapper.
 This Solana address is the owner of the fleet, and will always have complete control over this fleet.

-> **Note**
-> You must use a brand new Solana address that has never connected to Hivemapper when creating a fleet.

 ### Adding a Driver